Slowdeb/Tryhackme/CMSpit.md

 After browsing the admin dashboard there is an option to upload files to the webserver, so we are going to upload a php payload to get a reverse shell connection.

-The php payload that i like to use is from “pentestmonkey”, we can download it from his [github page](https://github.com/pentestmonkey/php-reverse-shell).
+The php payload that i like to use is from “pentestmonkey”, you can download it from his [github page](https://github.com/pentestmonkey/php-reverse-shell).

-We need to change this two parameters, ip and port:
+Change this two parameters, ip and port:

 ![image](https://user-images.githubusercontent.com/76821053/130663540-5c05d719-94e6-439a-b53f-206f262673c0.png)